Ontica/Empiria.FinancialAccounting/FinancialConcepts/README.md

 ﻿# Empiria Financial Concepts Module

-This module provides services that manage financial concepts and their grouping rules.
+This module provides services that manage financial concepts and their integrations.

 ## License